E-Commerce Development in Dubai

 Dubai e-commerce-specific things most stores miss

 UAE VAT (5%) handling needs to be correct from launch.
 VAT applies to local UAE sales but not to zero-rated exports (cross-border shipments outside GCC), tourist sales (with TRS-eligible refund), or specific zero-rated categories.
-Most templated Shopify or WooCommerce setups apply 5% VAT to everything and create tax compliance issues downstream.
+Most templated setups apply 5% VAT to everything and create tax compliance issues downstream.
 We wire UAE Federal Tax Authority-compliant VAT handling with proper invoicing format (TRN display, invoice numbering rules, customer Arabic name capture where required).

 Cross-border shipping from Dubai to KSA is one of the highest-growth Dubai e-commerce surfaces, but most stores get it wrong.
 KSA customs requires specific HS code declaration, value declaration in SAR, and sometimes additional Saudi-specific labelling for cosmetics, food, and supplements.
 We integrate Aramex Saudi for this — they handle the customs documentation.
 Stores that ship to KSA via FedEx or DHL often lose packages to customs delays that Aramex Saudi avoids.